coderholic/pyradio/README.md

 $ pyradio -s 5
 ```

+**Note:** The default playlist to load can also be set in **PyRadio**'s [configuration file](#config-file), parameter **default_playlist** (default value is ***stations***).

+### Managing playlists (within PyRadio)

+Once **PyRadio** has been loaded, one can perform a series of actions on the current playlist and set of playlists saved in its configuration directory.

+Currently, the following actions are available:

+One thing you may want to do is remove a station from a playlist, e.g. when found that it not longer works.
+You can do that by pressing "***DEL***" or "***x***".

+Then, when this is done, you can either save the modified playlist, by pressing "***s***", or reload the playlist from disk, by pressing "***R***".

+Finally, opening another playlist is also possible.
+Just press "***o***" and you will be presented with a list of saved playists to choose from.
+These playlists must be saved beforehand in **PyRadio**'s configuration directory.

+While executing any of the previous actions, you may get confirmation messages (when opening a playlist while the current one is modified but not saved, for example) or error messages (when an action fails).
+Just follow the on screen information, keeping in mind that a capital letter as an answer will save this answer in **PyRadio**'s configuration file for future reference.

 ## Player detection / selection

 **PyRadio** is basically built around the existence of a valid media player it can use.
 Thus, it will auto detect the existence of its supported players upon its execution.